AguaClara/Dissolved-Gas/Research Reports/Report_Spring2019_DissolvedGas.md

 #### Testing Wider Temperature Ranges

 When two temperature probes were installed in the system, the temperature of the influent versus effluent water was measured to be relatively consistent across the system.
-As Figure 15 shows, after an initial ladjustment period, influent and effluent temperatures reached relatively stable levels of 43 and 41 C, respectively.
+As Figure 15 shows, after an initial adjustment period, influent and effluent temperatures reached relatively stable levels of 43 and 41 C, respectively.

 <p style="text-align: center;">
 <img src="https://github.com/AguaClara/Dissolved-Gas/blob/master/Images/temperaturevtime_20190319trial3.png?raw=true" height=350>